larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 OK.
 So now we go through a ten MP4.
 OK 90 logo.
-Logo 340 ternel you think?
+Logo 340 turtle, I think.
-Yeah, so this is a fairly elaborate squirrel type of thing that kids can do very with very simple program, very elegant.
+Yeah, so this is a fairly elaborate squiral type of thing that kids can do very with a very simple program, very elegant.

 ### 96-worm (out of order)